Limitations. Subscriptions isn’t for everyone.

 Examples.
 Everyone has faced challenges with churn:

+What caused the conversion?
 Establishing exact causality is very hard.
 For example, unknown to us, a conversion event might have occurred after the lead read one of our Candid Communication blog posts, seen a Digital Advertisements, received our Newsletters as a forward, or saw a post in their Social media feeds.